goblinbug/goblinbug/README.md

 <img src="https://i.pinimg.com/originals/6b/78/4f/6b784f7449bdd697a31e0b7aa63e462c.gif">

 <br>► I'm a huge media nerd and pretty much always looking for recommendations - I have an extensive list already but you are absolutely encouraged to hit me up if you think i'll enjoy something , nothing is off the table.
-<br>► You can check the listography linked here for some of the stuff I have seen and enjoyed but i kept some stuff out of it lol.
+<br>► You can check the listography linked here for the stuff I have seen and enjoyed but i kept some stuff out of it lol.